USC Ag Team

 The USC has developed Basin Wide Grazing Initiative that promotes prescribed grazing techniques, cow exclusion form streams and riparian buffers.
 Two Grazing Specialist have been hired and they have begun coordinating several grants that will provide resources of grazing project spread through the USC.
 A grazing request form was developed to track potential project sites.
 Interested grazers can contact Aaron Ristow the USC Ag Coordinator.

-The USC Stream Team, composed of stream professionals from several member counties, is leading the way to rehabilitate streams in the watershed.
+The USC Stream Team, comprised of stream professionals from several member counties, is leading the way to rehabilitate streams in the watershed.
 Their rigorous technical approach will ensure a high quality restoration product.
 Members can suggest potential stream restoration projects using this form and interested readers can contact the Team Leader, Mike Lovegreen.

 Our GIS (Geographic Information Systems) Program is designed to support and enhance our natural resource projects.
 High quality topographic, aerial imagery, and site-by-site data promote our watershed modeling and tracking efforts.
 We are constantly expanding and improving our data resources and capabilities so please contact Chris Yearick, our GIS Specialist for more information.